Residential

 - Lowers your total interest outgo over the tenure.

-- Build equity in your property from day one.
+- Builds equity in your property from day one.

-- Some lenders allow under construction home loan EMI to start early on partial disbursal—a useful feature to explore.
+- Some lenders allow Full EMI to start early on partial disbursal — a useful feature worth exploring.

 EMI Formula (Quick Reference)